ZayanMuhammed/File_Server/README.md

-A minimal login gateway is available under login/ and runs on port 8080 by default.
+A minimal login gateway is available under login/

 - Install and run:
   ```bash